 Let’s define the properties of our neutrino flux and produce graphics and charts of them.
 Think about why/if this signal is compatible with background events.
 Look at the data vs simulation distributions and learn lhow they change when we modify the selection energy cut.

 Are we sure this is an extraterrestrial high-energy neutrino flux?
 Can we tell how significant this result is?

 Hint.
 Think about how more statistics could improve our signal, and if we made an important hypothesis, how that could be shown to be totally or partially incorrect.

 Now we are ready to address the second question: Can we point to the source(s) where these neutrinos were produced?

 Congratulations!
 You were able to reproduce a particular research finding of the IceCube Collaboration, published in Science in November, 2013.

-Read the news about this analysis in the IceCube website.
+Read the news about this analysis on the IceCube website.